Advertisement

 9. You always forget something when you go on a trip

-In preparing the feast for William before the Battle of Hastings, the servants need to use shields as serving trays.
+In preparing the feast for William before the Battle of Hastings, the servants need to use shields as food trays.

 10. A Loyal Dog

-Beneath the scene where King Edward the Confessor is being taken to be buried one can see the image of a lone dog howling – perhaps crying out for his master?
+Beneath the scene where King Edward the Confessor is about to be buried one can see the image of a lone dog howling – perhaps crying out for his master?

 Learn More about the Bayeux Tapestry: